-These plant-based chews help keep your dog’s dental health in check by cleaning her gums and freshening her breath all while promoting a balanced digestive system!
-They are crafted with a chewy consistency to help eliminate plaque and tartar, and they are designed with a Z-shape, so your dog can get a better grip while chewing to her heart’s content.
-Your bud will love the benefits that these medium Virbac chews have to offer.
+These Virbac VeggieDent plant-based chews help keep your dog’s dental health in check by cleaning their gums and freshening their breath, all while promoting a balanced digestive system.
+They are crafted with a chewy consistency to help eliminate plaque and tartar, and they are designed with a Z-shape, so your dog can get a better grip while chewing to their heart’s content.
+Your dog will love the benefits that these medium Virbac chews have to offer.

 Recommended by thousands of professional trainers, Pet Botanics Training Rewards Bacon Flavor Dog Treats are perfectly sized for repetitive rewards required during training.
 Pet Botanics training rewards are easy to carry in your pocket or treat bag at just three calories per treat and over 500 treats per bag.
-Healthy and nutritious: made with real pork liver and enhanced with BotaniFits, a natural nutrient blend.
+They are healthy and nutritious: made with real pork liver and enhanced with BotaniFits, a natural nutrient blend.

-With a unique texture that fights plaque and tartar down to the gum line, these powerful dental chews come vet-recommended for deliciously easy at-home oral care.
+With a unique texture that fights plaque and tartar down to the gum line, Greenies dental chews are vet-recommended for deliciously easy at-home oral care.
 They’re made from natural ingredients that are easy to digest and fortified with vitamins, minerals, and other nutrients to promote overall good canine health.

-Vet tip: Greenies can cause some GI upset (diarrhea, vomiting) in some pets, but are well-tolerated for the most part, and they are on this list of approved products from the Veterinary Oral Health Council.
+Vet tip: Greenies can cause some GI upset (diarrhea, vomiting) in some pets, but are well-tolerated for the most part.
+They are on this list of approved products from the Veterinary Oral Health Council.